Error-induced extinction in a multi-type critical birth-death process: Introduction

-Consider the simplest multi-type critical process, each type-$i$ cell divides independently $(i)\to(i)+(i)$ at rate one, or mutates $(i)\to(i+1)$ also at rate one.
-We additionally assume that $n$ alterations are too much for a cell to bear, hence type $n$ cells die at rate 1.
+In the simplest multi-type critical process, each type-$i$ cell divides independently $(i)\to(i)+(i)$ at rate one, or accumulates a new mutation $(i)\to(i+1)$ also at rate one, except type-$n$ cells, which die at rate one.
 We represent this birth-mutation process by the following scheme

-A more general and biologically relevant version comes from introducing death and allowing different types of cells to divide and mutate at different rates.
+A more general version comes from introducing death and allowing different types of cells to divide and mutate at different rates.
 We refer to this as the $n$-type birth-death process, which can be illustrated as

 Note that for any given type, cells appear (via division) and disappear (via mutation or death) at the same rate, and thus all types remain critical.
-In both cases, the overall process is critical, hence eventually all cells go extinct with probability one.
-This is intuitive to see since type-1 cells are critical and hence go extinct, at which point the same can be said about type-2 cells, and so on.
-Figure \ref{fig:1} shows the evolution of the number of cells of each type in a four-type process.
+The overall process is critical, hence eventually all cells go extinct with probability one.
+This can be seen intuitively, since critical type-1 cells go extinct without a source, at which point the same can be said about type-2 cells, and so on.
+Figure \ref{fig:1} shows the evolution of the number of cells of each type in a four-type process of \eqref{fig:bd_multi}.
 Note that each type grows faster than the previous and takes longer to become extinct.
-After an initial transient, the population becomes dominated by the last type of cells.
+Thus, the more mutations that can accumulate before a lethal mutation, the longer it takes for the population to undergo EEX.
+Interestingly, the population grows approximately exponentially during a transient, but eventually goes extinct with probability one.
+This behaviour cannot be captured by a supercritical process with an accumulation of deleterious mutations.
+In that case, if the initial types of cells have higher fitness, these will overtake any subsequent less fit types, resulting in a positive probability of survival of the population.
+Moreover, the $n$-type critical process does not require a reduction in fitness until the last lethal mutation, naturally capturing the phenomenon of EEX.